 All of our Museum-Sized Plasma Globes are part of small, limited-edition series.
 Each globe is imprinted with a unique, numbered plaque on the back of the base, showing the series number, the number of globes in that series, and the globe number.

-Make no mistake, the small mass-market globes from Radio Shack, Spencer Gifts, and other such stores hold no comparison to our products.
+Make no mistake, the small mass-market globes you see in gift shops and elsewhere online hold no comparison to our products.
 If you enjoy owning limited-supply, exclusive items which very few people have seen, then our Museum-Size Plasma Globes are a must have!

 Plasma globes are best displayed in a darkened room.
 If there is too much light in the room, the plasma effect will get washed out by the light and lose its impact.
 We do not recommend displaying a plasma globe in a bright room, although if you do decide to do this, the plasma effect can be made to appear brighter if you place a black background behind the globe.